Sailing the Seas of Cheese: You Gotta Know When to Hold ‘Em

 Well now that I’ve given you a rip-roaring case of Kenny Rogers (before the hideous platic surgery that made him look like that puppet Madame from Solid Gold) tune cooties, it looks like Mike McCarthy was the Gambler who really did know when to hold his cards close and not make a bad situation any worse.
 And perhaps it was in that darkened living room or wherever Aaron Rodgers had been exiled during the middle of December that McCarthy drove home some of the most powerful lessons of the season.

 I remember that weekend quite well.
 Was coming home from a conference in Hawaii (What, you think I’d go somewhere like Champaign, Illinois in December?) and it was that weekend of the horrible snowstorm that shut down most of Wisconsin.
 Our plane got rerouted to Atlanta and then somehow Washington, DC where everything came to a screaming halt because of fog.
-Had no luggage, a cheap replacement toothbrush and a voucher for some piddly discount for a hotel in DC.
+Had no luggage, a cheap replacement toothbrush and a voucher for some piddly discount at a hotel in DC.
 Watched the Skins blow it on a muffed kick in a truly spectacular display of sweet schadenfruede.
 Think my suitcase got to see the far corners of the globe without me.
+I like to think it went to Guam without me.
 Oh, and to top it off, the husband got a spectacular case of food poisoning where he was up half the night hurling his brains out.
 I blame the burger he thought was a bit off.

 And it looks like McCarthy wore many hats that week as well.
 In a recent article at Yahoo Sports, his statement really hit home: